 A Patent Search (also referred to as a Patentability or Novelty Search) is a search conducted in Patent Databases as well as in Non – Patent Literature (NPL) available for free or on paid basis to check whether any information similar to an invention claimed by an inventor already exists.

 To get a patent in India as well as other jurisdictions, an invention has to be novel, non-obvious, and industrially applicable.
 The criteria of non-obviousness is not determined on basis of a precise science but relies upon assessments that may vary from one country to another.
 An assessment by our search team, possessing years of experience in similar technologies, will prove to be invaluable here, as well as for establishing novelty.

 Since substantial expenses and efforts may be spent in developing an invention and taking it to a commercial stage, just like any business venture it is crucial to do due diligence regarding patentability prospects of an invention by means of a professional and comprehensive patentability search before proceeding with a patent application for the invention.
-Such a search requires sifting through not only published patents/applications but also through Non Patent Literature (NPL) as elaborated further.
-While such searches on free databases can be performed by anyone, it does take a high level of skills and specialized databases available to patenting professionals to arrive at workable conclusions.
+Such a search requires shifting through not only published patents/applications but also through Non Patent Literatures (NPL).
+One should keep in mind that such searches on free databases can be performed by anyone, it does take a high level of skills and specialized databases available to patenting professionals to arrive at workable conclusions.
 Therefore, it is always advisable to get patent searches performed by professionals in relevant fields and technologies.
-We are fully geared up for professionally executing such assignments.
+Our team is fully geared up for professionally executing such assignments.

 Confidentiality is of concern to any inventor.
 We completely understand that.
 To give you complete assurance that your invention will be confidential with us, we sign a Non-Disclosure Agreement (NDA) and only then we initiate the project.